Weissnix4711/vellum-for-EZ/README.md

                                       broadcast messages to

 EnableDiscord      Boolean (!)
 Enables the discord functionality
-                                      (currently requires the bus to be enabled -- this will probably change someday)

 DiscordToken       String (!)
 The secret token for the discord bot